Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models: Experiments - Evaluation and Understanding of Models

 \subsection{Robustness Evaluation for Robust Vision Models}

 Recently, some techniques have been introduced to cope with corruptions or style shifts.
-For example, by adapting the batch normalization statistics with a limited number of samples~\citep{schneider2020improving}, the performance on stylized images (or corrupted images) can be significantly increased.
-Additionally, some more sophisticated techniques, \textit{e.g.,} DAT~\citep{mao2022enhance}, have also been widely employed by the community.

-To investigate whether those OOD robust models can still maintain the performance in our dynamic evaluation, we evaluate the pretrained ResNet50 models combining with the five leading methods from the ImageNet-C leaderboard, namely Stylized ImageNet training (SIN;~\citep{geirhos2018imagenettrained}), adversarial noise training (ANT;~\citep{rusak2020increasing}) as well as a combination of ANT and SIN (ANT+SIN;~\citep{rusak2020increasing}), optimized data augmentation using Augmix (AugMix;~\citep{hendrycks2019augmix}), DeepAugment (DeepAug;~\citep{hendrycks2021many}), a combination of Augmix and DeepAugment (DeepAug+AM;~\citep{hendrycks2021many}) and Discrete Adversarial Training (DAT;~\citep{mao2022enhance}).
+To investigate whether those OOD robust models can maintain the performance in our dynamic evaluation, we evaluate the pretrained ResNet50 models combining with the five leading methods from the ImageNet-C leaderboard, namely, Stylized ImageNet training (SIN;~\citep{geirhos2018imagenettrained}), adversarial noise training (ANT;~\citep{rusak2020increasing}), a combination of ANT and SIN (ANT+SIN;~\citep{rusak2020increasing}), optimized data augmentation using Augmix (AugMix;~\citep{hendrycks2019augmix}), DeepAugment (DeepAug;~\citep{hendrycks2021many}), a combination of Augmix and DeepAug (DeepAug+AM;~\citep{hendrycks2021many}) and Discrete Adversarial Training (DAT;~\citep{mao2022enhance}).

 The results are displayed in Table~\ref{tab:result:defense}.
 Surprisingly, we find that some common corruption robust models, \textit{i.e.,} SIN, ANT, ANT+SIN, fail to maintain their power under our dynamic evaluation protocol.
 We take the SIN method as an example.
-The FMR of SIN method is 42.90, which is even lower than that of a vanilla ResNet50.
+The FMR of SIN method is $40.07$, which is even lower than that of a vanilla ResNet50.
 These methods are well fitted in the benchmark ImageNet-C, verifying the weakness of relying on fixed benchmarks to rank methods.
 The selected best method may not be a true reflection of the real world, but a model well fits certain datasets, which in turn proves the necessity of our dynamic evaluation protocol.

 DeepAug, Augmix, DeepAug+AM perform better than SIN and ANT methods in terms of FMR as they dynamically perturb the datasets, alleviating the hazards of ``model selection with test set'' to some extent.
 DAT outperform others in terms of FMR, which validates the effectiveness of perturbation in the meaningful symbolic space rather than the continuous pixel space.
-However, their performance is limited by the variations of the perturbations allowed, resulting in marginal improvements compared with the ResNet50 under our evaluation protocol.
+However, their performance is limited by the variations of the perturbations allowed, resulting in marginal improvements compared with ResNet50.